 Currently in Australia there are 200,000 people providing unpaid care to a person with Dementia.
 Many carers can experience negative effects to their emotional, psychological and physical health.
 We have many clients impacted by Dementia, and see the impacts everyday.
 That’s why we decided to put together this blog post to cover how to support someone with Dementia at home.

-Here are 5 Tips to help you do that:
+Here are 5 Tips to support someone with Dementia at home:

-Have you heard the saying ‘Knowledge is Power’?
+Have you heard of the saying ‘Knowledge is Power’?